Jaden Jeong talks plans for ex-LOONA members now under Modhaus: “We already started recording”

 - READ MORE: NCT Dream live in London: the once-permanently youthful septet are re-introducing themselves as adults

 Jeong parted ways with LOONA when he left the group’s agency Blockberry Creative in 2019.
 However, that didn’t mean they severed ties, he tells NME.
-Jeong and LOONA “would typically catch up over a meal about once a year”, with a modest amount of contract between those gatherings.
+Jeong and LOONA “would typically catch up over a meal about once a year”, with a modest amount of contact between those gatherings.
 “I did hear from them occasionally on holidays and other special occasions.”

 However, neither Jeong nor the four ex-members had initially set out to reunite under the same agency.
 “I must admit that there is no sensational or dramatic story to tell,” he says, adding that Heejin, Kim Lip, Jinsoul and Choerry had contacted him after terminating their Blockberry Creative contracts in order to “[seek his] guidance regarding their future”.